Insider Tips on How to Get Cheap Flights During…

 If you don’t mind being flexible with your travel dates, try searching some of the following sites:

 - Omio – This is a website where people can look for and book travel tickets for discounted prices.
 In Europe, you can do one search to compare trains, buses, and flights.
+For buses, there is also BusBud.

 - CheapOair – Through its extensive agreements with top travel companies and a wide range of options, CheapOair is a leading source of airline tickets, hotel rooms, rental cars, and holiday packages.